Office of Business Affairs

 Nothing in this policy is intended to limit the ability of any student or faculty/staff member to contribute personally to any charitable organization, nor the ability of officials, faculty, staff or students to formally organize a campus-wide effort to solicit personal financial or property contributions to a specific charitable organization.

-Daemen College is a not-for-profit institution organized under Section 501(c)3 of the Internal Revenue Code, as amended.
+Daemen University is a not-for-profit institution organized under Section 501(c)3 of the Internal Revenue Code, as amended.
 Such not-for-profit institutions are prohibited from making political donations.

 Process for Approval of Donations

-Unless otherwise delineated above, all recommended donations to be made to a charitable organization or other non-profit entity, other non-profit cause or citizen with special needs, shall receive prior approval from the Vice President for Business Affairs and Treasurer and the President of the College.
+Unless otherwise delineated above, all recommended donations to be made to a charitable organization or other non-profit entity, other non-profit cause or citizen with special needs, shall receive prior approval from the vice president for business affairs and treasurer and the president of the university.

-A recommendation for a donation to be made from Daemen College operating funds or tangible surplus assets shall be submitted in writing for final approval by the Vice President for Business Affairs and the President.
+A recommendation for a donation to be made from Daemen University operating funds or tangible surplus assets shall be submitted in writing for final approval by the vice president for business affairs and the president.
 The written donation request shall include the purpose of the donation with appropriate supporting documentation identifying the charitable organization, other non-profit cause or citizen with special needs, that will benefit from the donation and in the case of a 501(c)3 or other non-profit cause, proof of the charitable organization’s or cause’s federal tax exempt status (See Attachment A: Request for Charitable Donation Form).

 Such submission shall also include an Office of Business Affairs Purchase Requisition Form requesting that a check be prepared and made payable to the proposed charitable organization, other non-profit cause, or individual with special needs, and shall identify where specific budget account from which such operating funds shall be drawn or from where specific tangible assets are proposed to be made available.